Abdus Sobhan: Politics

 Abdus Sobhan was active in politics from his student life.
 He was secretary of Pabna District for East Pakistan Jamiat Talaba Arabiya.
 In 1951, he joined Jamaat-e-Islami and over time was appointed the Ameer of Pabna District.
 He was a member of the Central Majlis-e-Shura, the central working committee and the executive committee of Bangladesh Jamaat-e-Islami.
 He was also a Nayeb-e-Ameer of the party.

 Member of parliament

 In 1962 and again in 1965, he was elected as a member of the East Pakistan Constituent Assembly and acted as the senior deputy leader of the opposition in his latter term.
-He was a member of parliament elected from Pabna-5 constituency in 1991, and deputy leader of the Jamaat's parliamentary group, securing 47.31% of the votes.
-In 2001, he was again elected as a member of parliament from Pabna-5 constituency as a candidate of 4-party alliance, securing 56.78% of the votes in his constituency.
-In 1996, he campaigned on a platform to increase women's education.
+He was a member of parliament elected from the Pabna-5 constituency in 1991, and deputy leader of the Jamaat's parliamentary group, securing 47.31% of the votes.
+In 2001, he was again elected as a member of parliament from the Pabna-5 constituency as a candidate of the 4-party alliance, securing 56.78% of the votes in his constituency.
+In 1996, he campaigned on a platform to increase women's education—in a separate environment from men.